riteshkumar800/Gridroute-project/README.md

 ## ⚙️ How It Works

-1. User enters grid size and delivery stop coordinates.
+1. User enters grid size and delivery stop coordinates or by clicking on the map directly.
 2. App calculates the optimal order of visiting the stops.
 3. The result is shown on a dynamic grid with start ➝ stop ➝ end animation.
 4. Total distance is shown below.